 Excellent!
-You have mastered the art of creating basic neural search applications using Jina.
+You have mastered the art of creating basic neural search applications using the Jina Ecosystem.
 Now, it's time to venture beyond the comfort of your local machine and think about creating scalable production-grade applications.

 This section will walk you through the prerequisites to build scalable multi-user applications capable of supporting significant traffic.
 Here comes the final phase!

 Lean and efficient solutions are the results of clean and efficient code.
 Often, you have to look back at your code, and if it doesn’t follow standard convention, you might not always recall why you wrote a particular line of code the way it is.

 Writing clean and efficient code not only ensures you have better practice with clean code but also ensures others in the community can understand your code when you make it public on GitHub or push your Executors to Jina Hub.
 Hence, we have outlined the best practices to write clean code with Jina in this document.

 Till now, you have learned how to manipulate different data types using DocArray and built search applications involving text and images.
 The interactive tutorials in this module will teach you how to build a neural search application using complex data types:

 Sometimes, you like a particular song and might want to search for other similar ones.
 But, you can't check all the songs on the online music store and see if they are identical to the previous one you liked.
 In this Jina-based search example, you can input an audio file and get similar audio as the output.
 Follow this interactive tutorial to learn how we built it from scratch.

 When you type "What is a Document in Jina" into Google search, you get search results in the form of text and some recommendations of YouTube videos related to your search query.
 Due to the latest advances in NLP, our search systems are smart enough to search through video given a text query.
 This tutorial will teach you how to build an intelligent Q&A system for video content.